Davidlequnchen/ROS2-workshop/README.md

  This is the repository prepared for NTU MAE robotics club ROS workshop

 ## ROS2 Foxy Installation Instructions
+- For the official installation instructions please go to: https://docs.ros.org/en/foxy/Installation/Windows-Install-Binary.html
+- The instructions here are simplified version.

 ### Installing prerequisites
 __Before you start, make sure your windows C drive has enough disk space (20 - 50 GB at least)!
 A lot of software and dependencies will be installed__